AleksandrBraun/Smart-UPS-SNMP-Card/Docs/en/Interface.md

 The following functionality is currently implemented:
 1. Monitoring the current state of UUPS
-     - Voltage of the incoming network
+     - Voltage of the incoming line
      - UPS output voltage
      - Battery voltage in volts and %%
      - Battery voltage directly at the battery terminals (can be monitored even if the exchange protocol with UPS is not working / disabled)